diogoaurelio/schedoscopeWiki/View-Traits.md

 ## MonthlyParameterization

 The trait `MonthlyParameterization` imposes a monthly partitioning scheme over a view.
-A month is given by the year (a string, 4 characters) and the month within the year (a string, two characters).
+A month is given by the year (a string, 4 characters), the month within the year (a string, two characters), and the month ID, which is the concatenation of all.

     package org.schedoscope.dsl.views